neu-vi/ezflow/docs/tutorials/using.rst

 This snippet will return a **RAFT** model with the default configuration and parameters.

-Let's now tear apart how the models are implemented and how they are accessed using the builder functions.
+Let's now talk about how the models are implemented and how they can be accessed using the builder functions.

 Each model is a composite of sub-modules like encoders and decoders which are present in the library.
 Every implementation takes in a `YACS <https://github.com/rbgirshick/yacs>`_ configuration object (:class:`CfgNode`) as input and returns a model object.
 This configuration object is used to supply the various parameters for the encoder, decoder, and other modules and hence to build the model.